Automated synthesis: Concerns

-History

 Parts of procedures and techniques were automated throughout the 19th and 20th centuries, using simple circuit boards.
 The first fully automatic synthesis was a peptide synthesis by Robert Merrifield and John Stewart in 1966.
 Applications of artificial intelligence to organic synthesis also started in the 1960s with the Dendral Project, which helped organic chemists characterize and identify molecules using mass spectrometry.
 True computer-assisted organic synthesis software (CAOS) such as LHASA became feasible as artificial intelligence and machine learning developed in the 1980s.
 Important developments in automated radiosynthetic modules were also made in the 1980s.

 In the late 1990s, the main challenge of automation was overcoming phase-separation issues and increasing system integration.
 At this time there were only specific systems that belonged to one of four designs: a flow reactor, a batch reactor connected by flow lines, one robot, two robots: one for synthesis and one for analysis, and special larger systems that were a combination of the aforementioned.

 The 2000s and 2010s saw significant development in industrial automation of molecules as well as the emergence of general synthesis systems that could synthesise a wide variety of molecules on-demand, whose operation Melanie Trobe and Martin D. Burke compared to that of a 3D printer.

-In the 2020s development of automated synthesis can be seen to be entering a new frontier: remote as well as further refining old systems and applications of artificial intelligence.